microsoft/ImagineCup/2-Building-a-Team/1/README.md

 # Strategies for Choosing Teammates

 What we will cover:
-- How to "Start With a Wave"
+- Topic 1: How to "Start With a Wave"
-- What is a wave?
+- Topic 2: What is a wave?
-- Recruiting Your Team
+- Topic 3: Recruiting Your Team

 # Introduction